-The program will address national marine priorities aimed at advancing the sustainability of the Australian seafood industry by:
+The program addresses national marine priorities aimed at advancing the sustainability of the Australian seafood industry by:

 Enhancing fish habitats and improving water quality in estuaries and coastal environments;